Open to the public.

 This collaboration between GSNYPENN and the Women’s Rights National Historical Park and National Women’s Hall of Fame commemorates the 101st anniversary of women’s suffrage in New York State while celebrating how girls of today carry the torch of equal rights through civic engagement.

-The two-day convention is free and open to all Girl Scouts and girls.
+The two-day convention open to all Girl Scouts and girls.
 We hope to see our Girl Scout sisters from across New York, Pennsylvania, New Jersey, Connecticut - and beyond!

 - guided learning tours of Women’s Rights National Historical Park and historical sites Elizabeth Cady Stanton House, M’Clintock House and Wesleyan Chapel